Denali area information

 Full payment, which includes a 15% non-refundable deposit, is required in order to secure your reservation.

 For multi-day trips, a 25% non-refundable deposit is due to secure your reservation.
-For trips booked within 60 days of trip departure, full payment is required to complete reservation.
+For trips booked within 60 days of trip departure, full payment is required to complete the reservation.

 Please contact us if you have questions regarding trip payment.